 Jordan Peterson is an enigma.
-At present, he is the most well-known psychologist (Murphy, 2018), but also the least understood, because of the opacity of his views (Johnson, 2018).
+At present, he is the best-known public psychologist (Murphy, 2018), but also the least understood, because of the opacity of his views (Johnson, 2018).
 “It can be tough to parse the Peterson phenomenon.
 For one thing, it seems as if there are multiple Petersons, each appealing to, or in some cases alienating, separate audiences” (Bartlett, 2018).

 Those who hate him either dismiss his book offhand, or read it critically in order to discredit it.
-He has alienated most of his colleagues and offended a huge swarth of academia.
+He has alienated most of his colleagues (see e.g., Schiff, 2018) and offended a huge swath of academia.
 Even some of his academic friends have carefully distanced themselves from him, afraid of being painted by the same brush.
-He used to speak regularly at the Meaning Conferences that I organize (www.meaning.ca), but now, my colleagues have even criticized me for daring to speak about his recent book at the 2018 Meaning Conference (Wong, 2018a).
+He used to speak regularly at the Meaning Conferences that I organize (www.meaning.ca), but now, a few of my colleagues have even criticized me for daring to speak about his recent book at the 2018 Meaning Conference (Wong, 2018a).

 The Peterson Phenomenon Demands Attention